marcinjakuszko/Raspberry/changeuser.md

 #Fed up with pi@raspberry?
-How to change default user on Raspbian.
+This article is about how to change a default user on Raspbian.

 ## Concept and requirements
-While logging on to my Raspberry through ssh I noticed that I am little bit bored with the stock system account `pi@raspberry`.
-I decided to personalized my Raspbian with my own user account to use customized login name.
+While logging on to my Raspberry through ssh, I noticed, that I am little bit bored with the stock system account `pi@raspberry`.
+I decided to personalize my Raspbian with my own user account to use customized login name.
 Nevertheless I wanted to preserve:
 - auto-login function to graphical desktop and terminal without need to provide password (for my new account)
 - groups and user permissions
 - stock, out of the box, Rapsbian login, with diferent login name